Data protection officer (DPO)

 - Monitoring performance and providing advice on the impact of data protection effort

-- Maintaining comprehensive records of all data processing activities conducted by the company, including the purpose of all processing activities, which must be made public on request
+- Maintaining comprehensive records of all data processing activities the company conducts, including the purpose of all processing activities, which must be made public on request

-- Interfacing with data subjects to inform them about how their data is being used; their rights to have their personal data erased; and what measures the company has put in place to protect their personal information
+- Interfacing with data subjects to inform them about the usage of their data; their rights to have their personal data erased; and what measures the company has put in place to protect their personal information

 Do I need a DPO?

 Article 37 of the GDPR introduces for the first time the position of DPO and according to it the controller and the processor shall designate a DPO in any case where:

 - the processing is carried out by a public authority or body, except for courts acting in their judicial capacity;